emissary-ingress/emissary/reference/redirects.md

 path_redirect: /ip
 ```

 Here, a request to `http://$AMBASSADOR_URL/redirect/` will result in an HTTP 301 `Redirect` to `http://httpbin.org/ip`.
-As always with Ambassador, attention paid to the trailing `/` on a URL is helpful!
+As always with Ambassador Edge Stack, attention paid to the trailing `/` on a URL is helpful!

 ## X-FORWARDED-PROTO Redirect